Tyrant flycatcher: Description

-Most, but not all, species are rather plain, with various hues of brown, gray and white commonplace, often providing some degree of presumed camouflage.
+Most species are rather plain, with various hues of brown, gray and white commonplace, often providing some degree of presumed camouflage.
 Obvious exceptions include the bright red vermilion flycatcher, blue, black, white and yellow many-colored rush-tyrant and some species of tody-flycatchers or tyrants, which are often yellow, black, white and/or rufous, from the Todirostrum, Hemitriccus and Poecilotriccus genera.
 Several species have bright yellow underparts, from the ornate flycatcher to the great kiskadee.
 Some species have erectile crests.
 Several of the large genera (i.e. Elaenia, Myiarchus or Empidonax) are quite difficult to tell apart in the field due to similar plumage and some are best distinguished by their voices.
-Behaviorally they can vary from species such as spadebills which are tiny, shy and live in dense forest interiors to kingbirds, which are relatively large, bold, inquisitive and often inhabit open areas near human habitations.
+Behaviorally, they can vary from species such as spadebills which are tiny, shy and live in dense forest interiors to kingbirds, which are relatively large, bold, inquisitive and often inhabit open areas near human habitations.
 As the name implies, a great majority of tyrant flycatchers are almost entirely insectivorous (though not necessarily specialized in flies).
 Tyrant flycatchers are largely opportunistic feeders and often catch any flying or arboreal insect they encounter.
 However, food can vary greatly and some (like the large great kiskadee) will eat fruit or small vertebrates (e.g. small frogs).
 In North America, most species are associated with a "sallying" feeding style, where they fly up to catch an insect directly from their perch and then immediately return to the same perch.
 Most tropical species, however, do not feed in this fashion and several types prefer to glean insects from leaves and bark.
 Tropical species are sometimes found in mixed-species foraging flocks, where various types of passerines and other smallish birds are found feeding in proximity.

 The smallest family members are the closely related short-tailed pygmy tyrant and black-capped pygmy tyrant from the genus Myiornis (the first species usually being considered marginally smaller on average).
 These species reach a total length of 6.5–7 cm and a weight of 4 to 5 g.
 By length, they are the smallest passerines on earth, although some species of Old World warblers apparently rival them in their minuscule mean body masses if not in total length.
 The minuscule size and very short tail of the Myiornis pygmy tyrants often lend them a resemblance to a tiny ball or insect.
 The largest tyrant flycatcher is the great shrike-tyrant at 29 cm and 99.2 g.
 A few species such as the streamer-tailed tyrant, scissor-tailed flycatcher and fork-tailed flycatcher have a larger total length — up to 41 cm in the fork-tailed flycatcher at least — but this is mainly due to their extremely long tails; the fork-tailed flycatcher has the longest tail feathers of any known bird relative to their size (this being in reference to true tail feathers, not to be confused with elongated tail streamers as seen in some from the Phasianidae family of galliforms).